BradleyEdelman/Raspberry-Pi-Baby-Monitor/docs/INSTALLATION.md

-## Step 4: Install system-level dependencies and stream video
+## Step 4: Install system-level dependencies and stream video on network

 1. **Install dependecies**
    - I had issues using picamera2 in a virtual environment so I recommend using the system environment